-India is reported to have more than 504 million active online users as of November 2019.
+India is reported to have more than 750 million active online users as of the end of 2020.
 According to the ‘Digital in India’ report by the Internet & Mobile Association of India (carried out in cooperation with NIELSEN), not only mobile usage is increasing but internet penetration as well.

 After the National Capital Territory (NCT) of Delhi (sitting on top with 68%), Kerala registered the second-highest internet penetration, 56% statewide.
 These two lead the other States by quite a margin, even the relatively technologically developed South.
 Karnataka, one of the major IT hubs in the country, has only 42 % internet penetration.

 The below charts denote active Internet users above 12 years of age, by leading cities:

 Significantly, the Eastern States altogether have been reported to grow by 24% in 2019 alone.
 However, they had a quite low Internet penetration, to begin with, historically and comparatively always lagging behind the rest of India in IT aspects.

 Nevertheless, for a nation which had an Internet penetration rate of about 4% back in 2007 to be able to reach 50% as of today, it is a considerable success in its own right.

 Shares of Internet users, according to Statista.com survey carried out over the first three months of 2019: